 The Tartan Scholars program kicks off a week before First-Year Orientation where students move into their residence halls early.
 Tartan Scholars get an early peek at life on campus, build meaningful relationships with staff and faculty mentors, and learn about the academic and co-curricular landscape.
 With this strong foundation, they join the rest of their classmates for First-Year Orientation, ready to step into their Carnegie Mellon adventure!

-During the academic year, Tartan Scholars take their first year writing course alongside other Tartan Scholars, get access to peer tutors and small study groups, come together for regular community meals, enjoy one-on-one time with faculty or staff mentors, and more!
+During the academic year, Tartan Scholars take their first year writing course alongside other Tartan Scholars, access peer tutors and small study groups, come together for regular community meals, enjoy one-on-one time with faculty or staff mentors, and more!
 The summer after their first year, Tartan Scholars can engage in undergraduate research, get work experience with an internship, and help welcome the next class of Tartan Scholars.